Logikoz/He4rt-MSGraph-Xamarin-2020/README.md

 To run the completed project in this folder, you need the following:

-- [Visual Studio](https://visualstudio.microsoft.com/vs/) installed on your development machine. (**Note:** This tutorial was written with Visual Studio 2019 version 16.5.2 and Visual Studio for Mac version 8.5.1.
+- [Visual Studio](https://visualstudio.microsoft.com/vs/) installed on your development machine. (**Note:** This tutorial was written with Visual Studio 2019 version 16.7.
 The steps in this guide may work with other versions, but that has not been tested.)
 - Xamarin installed as part of your Visual Studio installation.
 See [Installing Xamarin](https://docs.microsoft.com/xamarin/cross-platform/get-started/installation) for instructions on installing and configuring Xamarin.
 - Either a personal Microsoft account with a mailbox on Outlook.com, or a Microsoft work or school account.